CPDA 2019 Adjuvants & Inerts Conference

 The key note address of the Adjuvants & Inerts Conference will be given on April 30th by Dr. Terry Barr of CoBank who will offer his perspective on the state of the farm economy and share his predictions on the credit outlook for farmers as they prepare to buy seed and other production inputs for the 2019 growing season.
 Dr. Barr is a nationally recognized agricultural economist who has published numerous articles on key factors that impact the strength of the U.S. farm economy.

-On the afternoon of April 30th, the program will feature Mike Frank, Executive Vice President & CEO, Retail, of Nutrien who will offer his observations on the farm economy and its impact on agricultural lending, the ramifications for agriculture of U.S. trade relations with China and related tariff wars, the acceleration of corporate consolidation and its effect on the agricultural industry, and the integration of digital commerce as a key component of industry sales and marketing strategies.
+On the afternoon of April 30th, the program will feature Mike Frank, President and CEO of Nutrien Ag Solutions, who will offer his observations on the farm economy and its impact on agricultural lending, the ramifications for agriculture of U.S. trade relations with China and related tariff wars, the acceleration of corporate consolidation and its effect on the agricultural industry, and the integration of digital commerce as a key component of industry sales and marketing strategies.

 Other presentations you will hear on the first day of the speakers program include: